 I have two younger sisters.
 My youngest sister and her husband have two businesses in Montagu.
 A pip (pit in America) processing plant where they dry and split peach and apricot pips.
 The outer husks are used for yard mulch or finely ground and used for abrasive materials, and the seed for medicinal purposes.
 Their other business is an Arabian horse breeding farm.
 My older sister and my now deceased parents have at some time in their lives lived in Montagu, and reason enough for me to visit this quaint town.

 With health being an attraction, one of my favorites is Carma Lifestyle Hair Salon and Body Wellness.
 Salon owner Michael Cole’s 32-year career began in London at Vidal Sassoon.
 Mike’s talent supported his global travel as a stylist, manager, and educator.
 He settled in South Africa at the Mount Nelson Hotel.
 Eventually, Michael started Carma Hair & Wellness in Montagu.
-Carla Cole, Michael’s wife, designs a customized body treatment based on an in-depth consultation to target your needs.
-I enjoyed head massages, hair cuts, pedicures, and back massages by this highly professional team.
+Carla Cole, Michael’s wife, designs customized body treatments based on an in-depth consultation to target your needs.
+I enjoyed head massages, haircuts, pedicures, and back massages by this highly professional team.

 With the significant tourist trade in Montagu, it is not surprising that there are many excellent restaurants.
 At last count, a minimum of 16.
 I have probably supported each of them at one time over the years.
 As a creature of habit, there are two that stand out for me.
 BluVines provides all professional aspects of a restaurant with occasional singing entertainment, wine tasting, and a conference room facility.
 This restaurant is so impressive that I wrote separately about it.

 My other favorite is Rambling Rose, managed by Sergio and Cay Fernandes.
 I have returned to this establishment many times over the years thanks to the great food and friendly atmosphere.
-Both restaurants located on Route 62, Long Street, the road as you enter Montagu from Ashton, situated on the right-hand side.
-If you are paying in US$, these restaurant prices are ridiculously low, and quality as good, if not better than US restaurants.
+Both restaurants are located on Route 62, Long Street, the road as you enter Montagu from Ashton, situated on the right-hand side.
+If you are paying using US$, these restaurant prices are ridiculously low, and the quality is good, if not better than US restaurants.

-Montagu provides accommodation to suit every tourism need.
-Approximately 700 people are employed in the tourism industry.
+Montagu provides accommodation to suit every tourist’s needs.
+Approximately seven hundred people are employed in the tourism industry.
 There are 1,900 beds provided through 40 Hotels, Self-Catering Units, Guest Houses, and Bed & Breakfast establishments.
 With additional Game Lodges, Caravan Park, and provisions for Backpackers.
 Here I am fortunate that my family provides for my accommodation needs.

 When visiting the Tourism Office at 24 Bath Street, they provide materials to help with your enjoyment of the many sights and activities in Montagu.
 They offer a walking tour map highlighting 25 places of interest in town.
 I will name drop by referencing one site.
 The Dutch Reformed Church was constructed between 1858 and 1862 by Joseph Barry for an amount of £4,300 (in 2019 currency £520,000, US$670,000, R10 million).
-The Neo-Gothic cross-shaped church was design by George Burkett.
-The eastern and western galleries designed by John Parker added in 1906.
-Initially painted in traditional white color, but after complaints by residents that the reflection of the bright sunlight blinded one, was painted in today’s creamy-yellow.
-I must recognize Maraletta Mundey, Tourism Manager at Montagu-Ashton Tourism, for providing me with excellent reference materials regarding Montagu and its environs.
+George Burkett designed the Neo-Gothic cross-shaped church.
+The eastern and western galleries designed by John Parker were added in 1906.
+Initially painted in traditional white color, but after complaints by residents that the reflection of the bright sunlight blinded one, was painted in today’s creamy yellow.
+I must recognize Maraletta Mundey, Tourism Manager at Montagu-Ashton Tourism, for providing me with excellent reference materials regarding Montagu and its environment.
 Maraletta and her team provide excellent and professional customer service.

-One attraction I enjoy is the Montagu Village Market held on Saturday mornings.
-It is my favorite place to find momentoes for my granddaughters and other family members and friends.
-I never miss out on freshly made pancakes and coffee.
-Here you will find many handicrafts, including clothing, jewelry, beads, hand-painted cloths, etc. For the locals, they have access to olive oil, cheese, vegetables, loaves of bread, chutney, sauces, and eggs.
+One attraction I enjoy is the Montagu Village Market, held on Saturday mornings.
+It is my favorite place to find mementos for my granddaughters and other family members and friends.
+I never miss freshly made pancakes and coffee.
+Here you will find many handicrafts, including clothing, jewelry, beads, hand-painted cloths, etc. The locals have access to olive oil, cheese, vegetables, loaves of bread, chutney, sauces, and eggs.
 Naturally, biltong (jerky) is available—but do not attempt to take this overseas with you.
 It could cost you having it confiscated or getting arrested for trying to sneak in food products.
 There are specialty booksellers.
 How can you afford to miss this exciting and friendly market?

-If you wish to spend alone time watching birds, then the bird sanctuary is a peaceful location to enjoy nature.
-Important to know that this is located at the intersection of Bath and Barry streets.
+If you wish to spend time alone watching birds, then the bird sanctuary is a peaceful location to enjoy nature.
+It is important to know that this is located at the intersection of Bath and Barry streets.